Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 Please refer to the service documentation for [supported PII entity types][pii_entity_recognition].

 ### Recognize linked entities
-Run a predictive model to identify a collection of entities found in the passed-in document or batch of documents, and include information linking the entities to their corresponding entries in a well-known knowledge base.
+Run a predictive model to identify a collection of entities found in the provided document or batch of documents, and include information linking the entities to their corresponding entries in a well-known knowledge base.

 <!-- embedme ./src/samples/java/com/azure/ai/textanalytics/ReadmeSamples.java#L135-L142 -->